-Patients hope gene therapy will lead to fewer FIX infusions, minimal needle injections, less stress, less bleeding, fewer restrictions on activities, and make it easier to travel.
+Patients hope gene therapy would lead to fewer FIX infusions, minimal needle injections, less stress, less bleeding, fewer restrictions on activities, and make it easier to travel.
 In addition, about 63% of the respondents from the 2022 survey indicated they expected gene therapy to be effective in preventing bleeding for at least 10 years.
-The 2022 survey asked if people would receive gene therapy knowing that there would be frequent blood draws in the weeks and months following administration and they would need to be followed up in a registry for 10 to 20 years.
+The 2022 survey asked if people would receive gene therapy knowing that that there would be frequent blood draws in the weeks and months following administration, and they would need to be followed up in a registry for 10 to 20 years.
 In response, 66% answered yes, 10% answered no and 24% indicated they did not know.

-The CHS mentioned that a small number (likely close to 5) of individuals living in Canada have undergone gene therapy for hemophilia B, but the CHS knows nothing about their experience outside preliminary data from the trials.
+The CHS mentioned that a small number (likely close to five) Canadians have undergone gene therapy for hemophilia B, but nothing is known to the CHS about their experience outside the preliminary data from the trials.